emunozh/mikrosim/README.rst

 Alternative to the download links provided below the entire folder structure can be 'cloned' from a gitlab [#]_ repository::

-    # clone the entire repository
+    # clone the entire folder structure
     git clone https://github.com/emunozh/mikrosim.git